divio/aldryn-newsblog/README.rst

 Settings
 ~~~~~~~~

-The flag `ALDRYN_NEWSBLOG_SEARCH` can be set to `False` in settings if indexing
+The flag ``ALDRYN_NEWSBLOG_SEARCH`` can be set to ``False`` in settings if
-should be globally disabled for Aldryn News & Blog.
-When this is `False`, it
+indexing should be globally disabled for Aldryn News & Blog.
+When this is
-overrides the setting in the application configuration on each apphook.
+``False``, it overrides the setting in the application configuration on each
+apphook.

-If aldryn-search, Haystack, et al, are not installed, this setting does nothing.
+If Aldryn Search, Haystack, et al, are not installed, this setting does nothing.

 -----